VincentQQu/manga_text_bubble_detect_translate/README.md

 3. optical character recognition engine to extract text from bubbles (tesseract OCR) =>
 4. google translate API

-Note: The text bubble detector is a UNet with depthwise convlutional layers and transpose convolutional layers, trained with personal dataset and [Manga109](http://www.manga109.org/en/).
+**Note**: The text bubble detector is a UNet with depthwise convlutional layers and transpose convolutional layers, trained with personal dataset and [Manga109](http://www.manga109.org/en/).

 The text bubble detector is effective while the OCR is not effective (especially for vertical Japanese).
 Therefore, the translation result is not good.